PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

    * Skip all queues if the number of files to be aggregated to the nucleus is larger than ``NQUEUED_NUC_CAP_FOR_JOBS`` (defined in :doc:`gdpconfig </advanced/gdpconfig>`).

-   * If priority :raw-html:`&GreaterEqual;` 800 or scout jobs, skip queues unless they are associated to the nucleus.
+   * If priority :raw-html:`&GreaterEqual;` 800 or scout jobs, skip queues unless associated with the nucleus.

    * If priority :raw-html:`&GreaterEqual;` 800 or scout jobs or merging jobs or pre-merged jobs, skip inactive queues (where no jobs got started in the last 2 hours although activated jobs had been there).

-   * Zero Share which is defined in the ``fairsharepolicy`` field in CRIC.
-For example *type=evgensimul:100%*, in this case only evgen or simul jobs can be assigned as others have zero shares.
+   * Zero Share, which is defined in the ``fairsharepolicy`` field in CRIC.
+For example *type=evgensimul:100%*, in this case, only evgen or simul jobs can be assigned as others have zero shares.

    * If the task ``ioIntensity`` is larger than ``IO_INTENSITY_CUTOFF`` (defined in :doc:`gdpconfig </advanced/gdpconfig>`),
      the total size of missing files must be less than ``SIZE_CUTOFF_TO_MOVE_INPUT`` (defined in :doc:`gdpconfig </advanced/gdpconfig>`)